splinesoft/SSDataSources/README.md

     _wizardDataSource = [[SSArrayDataSource alloc] initWithItems:
                          @[ @"Merlyn", @"Gandalf", @"Melisandre" ]];

     // SSDataSources creates your cell and calls
     // this configure block for each cell with
     // the object being presented in that cell,
     // the parent table or collection view,
     // and the index path at which the cell appears. self.wizardDataSource.cellConfigureBlock = ^(SSBaseTableCell *cell,
                                                  NSString *wizard,
                                                  UITableView *tableView,
                                                  NSIndexPath *indexPath) {
         cell.textLabel.text = wizard;
     };

+    self.wizardDataSource.tableActionBlock = ^BOOL(SSCellActionType action,
+                                                   UITableView *tableView,
+                                                   NSIndexPath *indexPath) {
+        // Disallow gestures for moving and editing.
+        // You could instead do something like allowing only editing:
+        // return action == SSCellActionTypeEdit;
+        return NO;
+    };

     // Set the tableView property and the data source will perform